f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Disk Utilization Stats Table
 ----------------------------

-The table below shows the current disk utilzation and perfromance of the disk on each BX110 blade within the current chassis partition.
+The table below shows the current disk utilzation and performance of the disk on each BX110 blade within the current chassis partition.

 SNMP Disk Utilization Stats Table OID: .1.3.6.1.4.1.12276.1.2.1.2.2